 A gas released by plants tends to build up in the closed-off environment of a space station.
 That’s why NASA scientists developed an ethylene scrubber for the International Space Station—and now the same technology is used by grocery stores to keep produce fresh longer and winemakers to avoid spoilage, among numerous other uses.
 Don’t miss these 20 mind-blowing facts about life on the International Space Station.

 Some of the first research into the eyeglass coatings we take for granted was done at NASA’S Ames Research Center to improve astronaut helmet visors and the membranes of water purification systems.
 In the 1980s, scientists applied the science to eyeglasses, goggles, sunglasses, and safety masks to provide protection and enhance colors.
-If you can solve this puzzle, you might just be qualified to be an astronaut.

 Everyone’s famous handheld vacuum comes courtesy of NASA, too, after the agency partnered with Black & Decker to build battery-operated tools for collecting samples from the moon’s surfaces during exploration.
 The device was so good at collecting samples—and so handy—that it was quickly adopted for use in hospitals, industry, and your home.
 From there, it was a quick step to hand-held cordless tools.
 Have you ever thought about what bizarre things were left on the moon?

 NASA’s space blankets save lives in the wilderness every year: They were first developed by in 1973 when the Skylab-3 Mission required a sun shield to insulate the satellite itself.
 Now they’re found in every decent emergency and disaster kit.